the-c0d3r/obsidian-linked-note-exporter/README.md

 # Linked Note Exporter

-Export a note along with all its attachments and linked notes—cleanly, conveniently, and outside your vault.
+Export a note along with all its attachments and linked notes—cleanly, conveniently, and outside your vault so you can share it with others.

 ## ✨ Features